How to open the SQL Activity drilldown

 Tips for using the Session grid in the Spotlight Client

-• The screen refreshes automatically when set to Auto Refresh Resume Refresh.
-When you wish the screen data to pause as is / freeze, click the icon to Auto Refresh Pause Refresh.
-Click the icon again to Auto Refresh Resume Refresh.
+- The screen refreshes automatically when set to Resume Refresh.
+When you wish the screen data to pause as is / freeze, click the icon to Pause Refresh.
+Click the icon again to Resume Refresh.

-• Data in the Last Wait Type and Last Wait Resource columns is reported directly from SQL Server and, for performance reasons, is not resolved to actual resource names during normal data collection.
-To resolve the data to a more readable form, click the Question mark button button.
+- Data in the Last Wait Type and Last Wait Resource columns is reported directly from SQL Server and, for performance reasons, is not resolved to actual resource names during normal data collection.
+To resolve the data to a more readable form, click the button.

 SQL